Candied Cashews

 - Salt.
 A pinch of salt balances out the other ingredients.

 - Egg whites and water.
-For the sugar mixture to stick to the cashews and prevent the sugar from burning.
+Helps the sugar stick evenly to the cashews and prevents burning.
+If you’re skipping eggs, use the stovetop method or substitute aquafaba (chickpea liquid).

 How to make candied cashews